Restless Legs and Anxiety

-Restless Leg Syndrome: Common symptom descriptions include:
+Restless Leg Syndrome: Common symptom descriptions:

 - When sitting or lying down you have to move your legs because they feel fidgety, extremely uncomfortable, or that they are filled with “nervous” energy.
 Once you move your legs, they feel relaxed for a moment but then feel restless again.